 For those still working when diagnosed, their spouses and children lose a source of household income.
 This can make it hard for families to pay for the cost of living.

-Whether working or not, a mesothelioma diagnosis and its symptoms prevent the family from receiving the same level of care and comfort of the injured as they had received before the diagnosis of mesothelioma.
+Whether working or not, a mesothelioma diagnosis and its symptoms prevent the family from receiving the same level of care and comfort as they did before.

-There are additional factors that can impact your mesothelioma case value.
+Here are some additional factors that can impact your mesothelioma case value:

-- Defendant Status: This involves understanding the status of the companies that exposed you to asbestos.
-Solvent companies can afford to pay full compensation, while bankrupt companies can only pay a percentage of the value of compensation if anything at all.
+This involves understanding the status of the companies that exposed you to asbestos.
+Solvent companies can afford to pay full compensation, while some bankrupt companies were court ordered to set aside money in the form of bankruptcy trusts for future victims of asbestos exposure.
+These asbestos trust funds ensure that the manufacturer of asbestos-containing products is still held liable for their negligence, even if their business has since declared bankruptcy.

-- Jurisdiction: The national reach of Sokolove Law allows your case to be litigated in any state that the law allows, increasing its potential value.
-You may not be able to do this if you work with a local law firm that is limited to just the state in which they are located.
+The national reach of Sokolove Law allows your case to be litigated in any state that the law allows, increasing its potential value.
+You may not be able to do this if you work with a local law firm that is limited to just the state you’re located in.

 Who Qualifies for Compensation?

-You may qualify for compensation if you were exposed to asbestos at your job and were diagnosed with mesothelioma as a result.
+You may qualify for compensation if you were exposed to asbestos at your job and were diagnosed with mesothelioma or another asbestos-related disease (like lung cancer or asbestosis) as a result.

 Jobs with a high risk of asbestos exposure include: